• Published 6th May 2019

 “To Ponyville we go!”
 Spike declared, pointing ahead.

 It was early afternoon by the time Twilight and Spike reached Ponyville.
-Proceeding into town, Twilight noticed that it felt somewhat sleepier than she was used to, not to mention smaller.
+Heading into town, Twilight noticed that it felt somewhat sleepier than she was used to, not to mention smaller.
 Many houses were missing, several buildings looked much fresher, and significantly less ponies were out and about.

 “Ponyville sure was smaller back in the day,” Spike commented, walking along side Twilight.

-“Mm-hmm,” Twilight replied.
+“Mm-hmm,” she replied.

-“What can I do fer ya?” she squinted and rubbed her hoof on her chin.
-“Now wait jus’ a darn minute!
-I can’t recall y’all’s names; ya must be new ‘round these parts.”
+A few seconds after, the elderly mare walked into the living-room from the kitchen.
+She looked fair bit younger than Twilight had always known.
+“What can I do fer ya?” she asked, stopping before the door.
+Looking at Twilight square in the face, she squinted and rubbed a hoof on her chin.
+“Now wait jus’ a darn minute; I don't recall seein' ya'll before.
+Yous must be new ‘round these parts!”

 He waved.

-“Well, Spike and I used to share an apartment in Canterlot, but this past week, we ended up becoming homeless.
-One of my friends happened to be a member of the Apple family, though, and recommended I come see you guys in Ponyville to possibly find a place to stay.”
+Twilight thought for a moment, trying to formulate a story that could at least be half-true.
+“W-Well, Spike and I used to share an apartment in Canterlot, but this past week, we...kind of ended up homeless.
+One of my friends is an Apple though, and she recommended I come see you all in Ponyville to find a place to stay.”

 “Eh, which Apple was this?”
+Granny asked, raising an eyebrow.

 “Uhh...
 We...called her Apple Jam.”